 Stage 2: promoted here if one partner is interested

 If you don’t get an answer quickly, it means we are reviewing the deck and your financials (stage 2).
 We might get in touch for more information, to say we pass, or ask for a meeting.
 Reviewing each opportunity takes 15–60 min depending on the quality of the deck, the website, competition, videos, apps to test, etc. (38 deals x 26% x 30 min, means we spend 5 hours/week as a team on average, if not more, to review your decks !

 When we are ready to meet the entrepreneur, we will have read the deck, checked the MISSING information, and will come to a meeting with a list of questions we would like answers to, before we consider moving forward.
-We understand this is awkward to many entrepreneurs, as they are keen to pitch us their story, think their deck requires voice over (you could send your deck with a video voice over for example with Loom), in-person contact and what not.
+We understand this is awkward to many entrepreneurs, as they are keen to pitch us their story, think their deck requires voice over, in-person contact and what not.
 Actually, keep in mind we see many decks, and that we usually know your market, understand the pain you are trying to solve, etc. We are actually trying to assess whether it’s a good investment for us: fit with our investment thesis, revenue growth, as % of target market, potential exit multiple, risks, current valuation, future dilution, ROIC, etc.